TSUKASA2001/Dicision-Tree/README.md

 # Dicision-Tree
-A program that builds a decision tree from data that takes discrete feature and categorical feature.
+A program that builds a decision tree from data that takes categorical feature.

 When ran, the value is stored in memory.